 Hopefully, you have childhood memories of slurping drops of nectar off of the pulled stamens of honeysuckle flowers.
 If not, you should be angry at your parents for making you miss out on this essential childhood rite.

-We’ve got good news: the adult version of you can now easily capture the exquisite flavor of honeysuckle with our honeysuckle flower cordial recipe below.
+We’ve got good news: as an adult, you can now easily capture the exquisite flavor of honeysuckle with our honeysuckle flower cordial recipe below.